 Wimbledon Debenture Holders

-Established in 2006, Wimbledon Debenture Holders is one of the most reputable resources for buying Wimbledon tickets on the secondary market.
-Debenture holders receive their tickets in May each year, and then pass them on to Wimbledon Debenture Holders to manage and process them being resold.
-This also ensures that tickets can be verified before they are passed on, eliminating the risk of fakes.
+Established back in 2006, the Wimbledon Debenture Holders agency is one of the most reputable resources for buying Wimbledon tickets on the secondary market – and is widely acknowledged as offering the best seats available at the world-famous tournament.
+Those who hold debenture receive their tickets in May each year, and then pass them on to the official Wimbledon Debenture Holders channels to manage and process them being resold.
+This also ensures that tickets can be verified before they are passed on, eliminating the risk of fakes, which is not always the case with peer-to-peer websites.
 Resold tickets can be purchased online or on the telephone, and are delivered to customers by early June.

 A peer-to-peer online ticket exchange service, StubHub International allows you to buy resold tickets for sporting and entertainment events across the globe.
 Sellers can price tickets as they choose, but usefully the website lets you view the face value cost of each ticket so you can compare.
 Buyers can request for tickets to be delivered physically, as print-at-home, or directly to your mobile as e-tickets.
 When we searched for Wimbledon debenture tickets, we found options starting at £418 for a day’s play, rising up to £4,750 for tickets to the Final.
 Additional fees for service, delivery and VAT tended to be around £100 per ticket, but to avoid you getting caught out, there’s a slider that lets you see the full cost before you book.
 StubHub also offers a FanProtect Guarantee policy.